 Compatibility With Different Devices

-According to a recent report, 56% of organizations say that mobile devices and laptops are the most vulnerable entry points into their networks.
-As we see an increasing number of employees working remotely, this figure is likely to rise.
-For this reason, it’s crucial that your antivirus software is has mobile device management (MDM) capabilities and is compatible with Windows, Mac, Linux, Android and Apple iOS.
+Mobile devices and laptops are often considered the most vulnerable entry points into corporate networks, because it can be more difficult to manage updates across these devices—particularly if users are working from their own personal devices, rather than corporate-issued ones.
+For this reason, it’s crucial that your antivirus software has mobile device management (MDM) capabilities and is compatible with Windows, Mac, Linux, Android and Apple iOS.

 The best solutions offer remote device encryption, registration and wiping.
 Some solutions even offer an app-based VPN for mobile devices, reducing users’ digital footprint and securing their web-based communications.